 They will help both fleet clients and the entire economy because the competitiveness of any business is directly related to the effectiveness of its logistics and supply chain network.
 As Torc CSO Andrew Culhane recently stated, “I strongly believe that autonomous trucks will support economic growth throughout the nation by moving goods more efficiently and diminishing the impact of the U.S. truck driver shortage.
 However, it is critically important that autonomous vehicle (AV) companies approach a deep understanding and collaboration with the freight industry.”

-For more information, read Torc’s Vehicle Safety Self-Assessment (VSSA) Report.
+Read Torc’s Vehicle Safety Self-Assessment (VSSA) Report to learn more about autonomous driving systems and Torc’s self-driving trucks.
 It gives an overview of our safety culture, our technology, and describes how we are collaborating with industry experts to assure the safe development and commercialization of our autonomous driving systems for autonomous freight trucks.